Sophia-Attrill1/DATABASESAE1/README.md

-# Database Starter Project

-## Getting Started
+## To run this project

 - Clone this repo
-- Install the dependencies -  `npm install`
+- Install all the needed dependencies by typing `npm install` into the console then pressing enter
-- Rename .env.example to .env.
-You won't normally need to change the values in this file.
+- Rename .env.example file to .env
-- If this is your first time getting started then run the seeder - `node seeder`
-- Run the project in development mode - `npm run dev`
+- To run the project in development mode, type `npm run dev` into the console then click the link to the website